1Busayo/clipboardhealth/Refactoring.md

 ## Your Explanation Here

-  I had to remove the if else statement an to decrease the time complexity for the code to run and also create a hash method to prevent repeating of codes
+  I had to remove the if else statement an to decrease the  run time complexity and also create a hash method to prevent repeating of codes